ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - recursion will generally be fewer lines of code
 - circuit-breaker - detect a recurrent failure and handle that failing element better
     - one general strategy is after some thresholds of failures stop attempting the expensive operation
+- retry logic
+    - exponential back off - if we keep failing wait longer than the last time before trying
+    - jitter - add random offset to retry so many entities retrying arent sync'd
 - dependency injection - A class accepts the objects it requires from an injector instead of creating the objects directly
 - object pool - dont alloc/dealloc all the time, reuse the same memory
     - same idea as thread pools and connection pools but for objects